CT-1337/wordpress-base-theme/README.md

 <h1>WordPress Starter Theme</h1>

 <h3>This is the starter WordPress theme I use when starting new classical themes.
-It usilizes some functions from BootStrap v5.1.3 and Slick Slider.
+It utilizes some functions from BootStrap v5.1.3 and Slick Slider.
+The imported fonts are Open Sans and Roboto from Google fonts.
 There is also some extra code assuming that custom post types (cpt) will be created.</h3>

 <h3>Variables to do global replacments</h3>